patcasso/AIVoiceChat/README.md

 <br/>
 On Mac OS, you might need to install portaudio through homebrew command, `brew install portaudio` before installing pyaudio.
-Then, run command `pip install -r requirements.txt`*
+Then, run command `pip install -r requirements.txt`* Also, run `brew install mpv` for ElevenLabs TTS stream function.

 >*Second, create `.env` file in the root folder and set the API KEY for OpenAI and ElevenLabs as environment variables.*